apache/airflow/tests/dags_corrupted/README.md

  under the License.
 -->

-# Unit Tests DAGs Folder
+# Unit Tests Dags Folder

-This folder contains DAGs for Airflow unit testing.
+This folder contains Dags for Airflow unit testing.
 These files contain defects that prevent the default Python interpreter from loading this file.

 To access a DAG in this folder, use the following code inside a unit test.